The Voluntary Adoption Sector

 - 5% of all children placed by VAAs in 2015-16 came from elsewhere in the UK.

-- The VAA sector is UK-wide with a total of 34 agencies covering every region of England plus Scotland, Wales, Northern Ireland and the Isle of Man.
+- The VAA sector is UK-wide with a total of 34 agencies covering every region of England plus Scotland, Wales, and Northern Ireland.

 VAAs deliver high quality services:

-- An estimate 63% of all ‘Outstanding’ adoption agencies in England – local authorities included – are in the voluntary sector.
+- An estimated 63% of all ‘Outstanding’ adoption agencies in England – local authorities included – are in the voluntary sector.

 - 100% of CVAA member VAAs in Scotland are rated as ‘Excellent’ or ‘Very Good’ by the Care Inspectorate.